 The Lincoln Story

-Professor Mary Stuart's arrival in late 2009 as Lincoln’s Vice Chancellor marked a new phase in the University's development, driving forward its reputation as a university of innovation and enterprise with an emphasis on research and research-engaged teaching.
+Professor Mary Stuart's arrival in late 2009 as Vice Chancellor marked a new phase in the University's development.

 Today, the University of Lincoln has established an international reputation as a research-driven, pioneering institution.

 Just as Brayford Pool made Lincoln the city of choice for the Celts, Romans and Vikings, today the world-class university that sits on the site draws students and academics from around the world to join an institution that is leading the way in Higher Education.